 hibiscus tea and menopause

-So, today’s post is all about how you can use hibiscus to improve hot flashes, weight gain, high blood pressure and other menopause-related symptoms.
+So, today’s post is all about how this beautiful flower can helps us when it comes to alleviating hot flashes, supporting healthy weight, improving high blood pressure and much more.

-Chronic inflammation is particularly problematic during menopause because it can exacerbate the natural hormonal changes that are already occurring in your body.
+Chronic inflammation is particularly problematic because it can exacerbate the natural hormonal changes that occur in our bodies every month.

 Everything from hot flashes, weight gain, sleep problems, achy joints, dry skin or thinning hair is affected by inflammation.